turcuciprian/easy-countdown-timer/readme.txt

 New features have been added that require the new functionality.
 Previous functionality will not work

 = 2.1.1 =

 Does not affect the previous version functionality.
 Only improvements where made

+= 2.1.2 =

+Does not affect the previous version functionality.
+Only improvements where made